ossamamehmood/Hacktoberfest/README.md

 ## This Project Is Perfect For Your First Pull Request

-🗣 **Hacktoberfest encourages participation in the open source community, which grows bigger every year.
+🗣 **Hacktoberfest encourages participation in the open-source community, which grows bigger every year.
 Complete the challenge and earn a limited edition T-shirt.**

 📢 **Register [here](https://hacktoberfest.digitalocean.com) for Hacktoberfest and make four pull requests (PRs) between October 1st-31st to grab free SWAGS 🔥.**